6 Ways to Ensure the Enterprise Readiness of Your Contingent Labor Program

 Making your contingent labor management program enterprise-ready requires ensuring that the program is an integral part of hiring processes across the business.
 Depending on where you are with including independent professionals in your workforce, the program can require significant culture change as new strategies, processes, and procedures must be added to the workflow.

-Best practices in change management include getting executive sponsorship for the program causing changes, making the C-suite your first audience to influence.
+Best practices in change management include getting executive sponsorship for the program causing changes, and making the C-suite your first audience to influence.
 Executives, for example, will want to understand the business case for the workforce management program, results achieved in pilot projects (if any), and plans for the future based on current trends and business goals.

 Another best practice is communicating to the audiences most affected by the change through multiple means and on an ongoing basis.
 Your HR department and hiring managers across the business are most likely these audiences.
 If possible, include them in the early days of workforce management program planning.
 You can get big benefits from their input throughout planning and testing, and they are more likely to accept changes to their workflows for something they’ve participated in.
 Keep in close touch with these two audiences through informational sessions, question-and-answer support, training workshops, and ongoing communication via email or online chat systems.